wubbl0rz/FiatChamp/FiatChampAddon/README.md

 # ![image](https://user-images.githubusercontent.com/30373916/190129327-ca33228f-9864-418a-a65c-8be4de9592bc.png)  FiatChamp 🚗

-Connect your FIAT (uconnect) car to Home Assistant.
-Needs a car with uconnect services enabled and valid fiat account.
+Connect your FIAT, Jeep, Ram, Dodge car or truck to Home Assistant.
+Needs a vehicle with enabled uconnect services and valid account.

-__Dodge or Jeep Uconnect Users: This addon may not work with your car.
-I do not own such a car and so i cannot test it.
-Some of the urls looks very "fiat only".
-If you want to help get this working for these cars too please open an issue.
-Some Jeep cars are reported working: https://github.com/wubbl0rz/FiatChamp/issues/11#issuecomment-1280011529__
+- Fiat: Works ✅
+- Jeep: Works ✅
+- Ram: Experimental ⚠️
+- Dodge: Unknown ⛔
+- AlfaRomeo: Unknown ⛔

 I have created this addon for my own car (new Fiat Icon 500e) and its the only one i can test it with.
 Work in progress so expect some bugs. 😅